les-tontons-crafters/xtrem-tdd-money-kata/docs/concepts.md

 * Obviousness and clarity are more virtuous than cleverness
 * Writing uncluttered code is a key component of being successful

+It's a methodology from Extreme Programming (XP) which was developed by Kent Beck while working on the C3 project.

 `Test-Driven Development is a way of managing fear during programming - Kent Beck`

 ## Designing and structuring code
 * TDD is not fundamentally about testing code
 * Its purpose : `improve the design and structure of the code`
-    * Unit Tests we end up with are an added bonus
-    * Primary benefit : simplicity of design we get
+    * Primary benefit : simplicity of design
     * Provides us the ability to **safely** refactor
+    * Unit Tests we end up with are an added bonus, acting as a safety net for the team

 ## A bias toward simplicity
 * In software, we can measure simplicity :